Essential Gear at a Glance

 Boots & Waders

 Wading boots require aggressive tread patterns and substantial ankle support.
 Rubber-soled boots suit most destinations, providing reliable traction without felt sole maintenance requirements.
-The Simms Freestone and Flyweight Access boots offer proven durability.
+Simms Freestone and Flyweight Access boots offer proven durability.

-Recommended Features:
+Essential Features:

 - Style: Stockingfoot chest waders with separate boots